RE For Kids

 - We believe that all persons should have a vote about the things that concern them.

 - We believe in working for a peaceful, fair, and free world.

 - We believe in caring for our planet Earth, the home we share with all living things.

-Where & When: Our regular religious education (RE) classes begin in September and continue every Sunday morning, 10:45 a.m. to noon, through June.
-Less formal activities for younger children are offered in July and August.
+Our children’s religious education (RE) classes are offered every Sunday morning, 10:45 a.m. year around.
 The classrooms and the nursery are in the Martin House, the brick house next to our sanctuary.

-For more information, contact Religious Education Chair Robin Chute at RE@uuhagerstownmd.org
+For more information, contact Elise Weber, our Religious Education Chair at RE@uuhagerstownmd.org

 Childcare for infants and pre-schoolers

 - is available every Sunday in the Martin House from 10:30 a.m. to noon (or the end of the adult service).

 UU Explorers (grades 1 – 6)